 Normal vaginal discharge is clear or whitish in colour, stretchy and contains cervical mucus, amongst other things.
 It may appear to be more ‘mucusy’ around the time you ovulate, which is also normal.
-However, if you notice a sudden change in your mucus discharge and there’s more of it, it’s accompanied by an unpleasant smell, vaginal irritation, itching or discomfort.
+However, if you notice a sudden change in your mucus discharge and there’s more of it, it’s accompanied by an unpleasant smell, vaginal irritation, itching or discomfort, you should speak to your doctor.
 It could be a sign of infection.

 Cottage cheese discharge

-Discharge that is white and clumpy with a texture that resembles cottage cheese could be a sign of a yeast infection if you also notice other symptoms including burning, redness, vaginal irritation and a yeasty smell to the discharge.
+Discharge that is white and clumpy with a texture that resembles cottage cheese could be a sign of a yeast infection.
+The infection usually causes other symptoms as well, including burning, redness, vaginal irritation and a yeasty smell to the discharge.
 You may also experience pain when urinating.
-Thrush can be treated with antifungal treatments, including creams, pessaries and tablets.
+A Thrush can be treated with antifungal treatments, including creams, pessaries and tablets.

 Blood in discharge

-A small amount of blood in discharge can be perfectly normal.
-It can be a sign of ovulation.
-It can also be called an ‘implantation bleed’, which can happen when you get pregnant.
-A little blood can also appear in your discharge when you start using the pill.
+A small amount of blood in discharge can be perfectly normal and might just be a sign of ovulation or an ‘implantation bleed’, which can happen when you get pregnant.
+A little blood may also appear in your discharge when you start using the pill.
 However, blood in discharge can also be a sign of inflammation, infection or cervical abnormalities.
 If it is anything more serious, then it will usually also be accompanied by other symptoms.

 Speak to your doctor if you have any concerns about blood in your discharge or any unusual changes to your normal discharge.